Varadpensalwar/HealthAI-Assistant/README.md

 ## 📄 License

-This project is licensed under the terms of the license included in the [LICENSE](LICENSE) file.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute this code!

 ## 📧 Contact